 Ask anyone for the most iconic restaurant in Chapel Hill, and the answer will most likely be Top of the Hill.
 A bona fide dining destination, TOPO – as locals and students call it – has prime real estate on the third floor overlooking the corner of East Franklin and North Columbia streets, and for that reason alone is the place to be during any football or basketball game.
-If you don’t make it on a game night to watch the crowds congregate on Franklin, you can still enjoy southern fare like buttermilk fried chicken or Low Country pork chops, and wash it all down with a beer brewed at the onsite brewery.
+If you don’t make it on a game night to watch the crowds congregate on Franklin, you can still enjoy southern fare like buttermilk fried chicken or wild mushroom grit cakes, and wash it all down with a beer brewed at the onsite brewery.
 Our vote is for the Old Well White, a refreshing Belgian-style beer.

 2 Pizzeria Toro

 2 Pizzeria ToroDuke & NC Central University (Durham)See on map